Framework for Veterans Healthcare 2016-2020

 Most services are appointment-based and Veterans and their families should continue to contact each of the four anchor tenants directly to arrange services and make appointments.

 The development of the Wellbeing Centre sits within a broader Veterans’ Precinct at the Repat site, ensuring the Repat Chapel, Remembrance Gardens, Museum and SPF Hall are protected and preserved as community assets, acknowledging the history of the Repat.
+See the site maps below for the location of the Centre.

 The State Government aspires to have a community of veterans and their families having the support they need to live the best possible life, during and beyond service.